 - Mónica Martín de Vidales (Partner at Garrigues Abogados y Asesores Tributarios SL)

-- Javier Ibáñez Jiménez (Associate professor at Comillas Pontifical University)
+- Javier Ibáñez Jiménez (Professor in Law at Comillas Pontifical University)

 The Garrigues Chair in Modernization of Corporate Law aims to become a center of reference in Spain for public and private reflection and for research relating to the important sector of the legal system that is corporate law.
 It is an area that adapts to the fluctuating economic reality and one which has experienced a radical transformation over recent decades, not only due to European community standardization requirements, but also the constant evolution of markets, companies and commercial transactions.
 In terms of corporate law, our objective is to strengthen cutting-edge and reference research so that societal institutions and, in general, related associations can adapt more easily to the reality of business and corporate fabric, offering flexible, dynamic and efficient legal instruments that are also convergent or common in a European or global context.
 Without doubt, it can be said that the transition towards legal modernity in European companies derives from the great work of a legislator who created over a dozen directives, and many other Regulations, which have practically standardized the legal statute of companies in the European Economic Area, as well as their defining elements, in the whole European Union.